 - Remove from the oven and let the macarons cool completely on the cookie sheet.

-- Pour the heavy cream over the chocolate chips.
+- Pour the heavy cream mixture over the chocolate chips.
 Let sit for about three minutes then whisk, starting at the center, until completely smooth.
 Let sit to thicken.
 Whisk it every 10 minutes or so.
 As it gets thicker switch to a spatula to mix.

 How to Make Macarons – French Meringue Method